Xbox One X PC Build: Can you do it for $500?

 - Retailers chosen with shipping costs in mind—and the assumption most people have an Amazon Prime account.

-- This cheap H110 motherboard lacks on-board Wi-Fi.
-If you want wireless connectivity, prepare to shell out for either a Wi-Fi adapter or a better motherboard.

-- The price for this MSI motherboard is after $15 mail-in rebate.
+- The price for this ASRock motherboard is after $5 mail-in rebate.

-- See the Build Summary section for notes on availability.
+- See the Build Summary section for notes on cost.

-- This price is after $20 mail-in rebate.
+- This price is after a $3 coupon discount plus a $15 mail-in rebate.

 Build breakdown